Trust Protector in Florida

 Removing and Replacing Trustees

-If a domestic trustee receives a court order directing them to distribute trust assets to a beneficiary’s creditor, the trust protector can remove that trustee and appoint a replacement trustee in a different jurisdiction.
-In an offshore trust context, the trust protector’s ability to replace a trustee located in one foreign jurisdiction with a trustee in another foreign jurisdiction adds an additional layer of protection against creditor pursuit.
+The power to remove and replace a trustee is the most common trust protector power and the most important for asset protection.
+If a domestic trustee receives a court order directing the trustee to distribute trust assets to a beneficiary’s creditor, the trust protector can remove that trustee and appoint a replacement in a different jurisdiction.

 Changing Trust Situs and Governing Law